No More Drama (song): Music video

-The video features cameos by Mariah Carey and P. Diddy who had both recently experienced their own very publicized 'dramas', Mariah Carey's personal and professional problems following her movie and album Glitter, and Diddy's legal troubles following a night club shooting.
-They appear individually on televisions stacked in a store front window, in front of which Blige is singing.
-The video contains images of a depressed man that is struggling to overcome drugs (played by actor David Venafro), a gang member who lost a friend in a shooting and a woman who is verbally and physically abused by her partner.
+A music video for "No More Drama" was directed by Sanji Senaka.
+It features cameos by singer Mariah Carey and rapper P. Diddy who had both recently experienced their own very publicized dramas, with Carey going through personal and professional problems following her movie and album Glitter, and Diddy facing legal troubles following a night club shooting.
+Senaka commented that the video was "about the quality of the performance, even though I didn't have the luxury of rehearsal times.
+I didn't want a "video" performance", the whole "arguing" thing."
+I wanted people's souls to connect.
+"No More Drama" won Blige her first MTV Video Music Award for Best R&B Video.
+It also earned Blige a nomination for the NAACP Image Award for Outstanding Music Video, but lost to India Arie's "Little Things" (2002).

+The visuals follow the lives of three individuals battling life difficulties and tragedies.
+They contain images of a depressed man that is struggling to overcome drugs (played by actor David Venafro), a gang member who lost a friend in a shooting and a woman who is verbally and physically abused by her partner.
 While the theme of the video is dramatic, it ends on an encouraging note as the gang member decides to end the cycle of killing by leaving his gang; the drug addict is seen to be headed for a rehab clinic to combat his addiction and the woman finding the strength to leave her abusive lover behind and start a new life.
-It was directed by Sanji.

-Cover versions

-Joshua Ledet performed this song during the eleventh season of American Idol.
-James Arthur also performed this song, during the ninth series of The X Factor.
-He would later win the series.
-The line "so tired, tired of all the drama" was briefly sampled in the 2013 Azealia Banks single "Yung Rapunxel".
-La'Porsha Renae, runner-up of American Idol (season 15), performed this song during the show's last season and it gained a lot of praise from the public and brought judge Jennifer Lopez to tears, moved by La'Porsha's story of an abusive relationship, which inspired her performance.
-Wé McDonald covered the song on The Voice season 11 in the Knockout Round.
-Sam Lavery sang the song in the sing-off of The X Factor 2016 in week 6 before being sent home.
+Carey and Diddy appear individually on televisions stacked in a store front window, in front of which Blige is singing.
+Aside from those images, Senaka added footage regarding "America’s New War" in motion after the September 11 attacks.